 If your loved one died in a Michigan fatal motorcycle accident due to another person’s negligence, you need the help of an experienced motorcycle accident lawyer.
 Losing a loved one is never easy, especially when their death is sudden or unexpected.

 Unfortunately, along with the emotional toll of a loss, you might be facing financial strain and be unsure of how to proceed.
 By filing a claim against a negligent motorist—as well as a no-fault claim for survivor benefits—you reduce your financial stress and focus on spending time with your family.

-An experienced attorney will explain your rights and take care of everything from start to finish.
+An experienced attorney will explain your rights and take care of everything from start to finish, even if the at-fault party does not have insurance.
 Call The Buckfire Law Firm now to start working on your case.

 Most Common Reasons for Motorcycle Deaths

 No matter their safety procedures, motorcyclists simply do not have the same level of protection that most other motorists do.
 This means that, even when a biker wears a helmet and all other appropriate gear, the risk of a deadly accident is unfortunately high.

 Bikers are rarely at fault in motorcycle crashes.
 Rather, it is the negligence and inattention of other motorists.

 There are many types of accidents that could cause motorcyclist deaths, but the most common are:

 - Texting and other forms of distracted driving